teSill/Python-Discord-bot/README.md

 After getting the prerequisite, simply download the package, plug it in the IDE of your choosing and run the main file, 'temflix.py'.

-### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 ## Built With

 * Python 3